eliyabron/Formal_verification_with_RL/README.md

 strate the strength and potential of our core idea of incorporating formal methods into the training process of Reinforcement Learning methods.

+## Installation and run steps:
+1. First Download and Install nuXmv from this link: https://nuxmv.fbk.eu/pmwiki.php?n=Download.Download
+2. Download desired code to a designated folder.
+3. Open a new folder named “tests” and put a copy of nuXmv in there.
+4. In each game run the code from the file:
+   * Cops and Robbers: CaRgame_1.py
+   * Frozen Lake: main.py
+   * Catch the Cheese: main.py

 ## Games

 ![](https://github.com/eliyabron/Formal_verification_with_RL/blob/main/Images/Games.jpg)